Heartworm Disease in Dogs

 Why use year-round heartworm preventative?
 In Michigan, our variable weather means that we occasionally have warm fall and winter days when mosquitoes are active.
 It can also take a while for any mosquitoes trapped in the house to die off, so threats can remain both indoors and out.
 Remember, it only takes one single bite from one single mosquito to transmit potentially fatal heartworms to your pet.
 Many heartworm preventatives also protect against common intestinal parasites which are a year-round problem.
 These can be acquired from exposure to droppings from other pets or wild animals, hunting/eating wild animals, by licking grass, dirt, or snow, or even by brief contact with contaminated areas.
 Some have the potential to be transmitted to humans and can have serious health consequences.
 Please protect yourselves and your pets with year-round use of preventive medication.
 The recommendation for year-round heartworm preventative is backed by the American Heartworm Society, an independent organization dedicated to leading the veterinary profession and the public in the understanding of heartworm disease.
 Their latest research continues to confirm that warm weather seasonal use of heartworm preventative is not sufficient.

 Be aware that the treatment for heartworm disease in dogs is an arsenic-type drug called melarsomine, which can have serious or fatal side effects and is expensive.
 Prevention is a much better option.
 Heartworm preventatives are greater than 99% effective at preventing heartworm disease when used as directed.
 They are also safe, easy to use, and most products have the added benefit of protecting against some other types of parasites, too.
-We routinely stock Heartgard Plus, Interceptor, and Revolution and would be happy to discuss them with you.
+We routinely stock Heartgard Plus, Interceptor, Revolution, and Simparica Trio and would be happy to discuss them with you.
 This fatal disease is preventable!

 Heartworm Disease in Cats